CreateCodeLearn/data-science-track/Workshop_Coding/Getting_started_with_CONDA.md

 Then you are ready to go (if you are stuck check out the [conda documentation site](https://conda.io/docs/user-guide/tasks/manage-environments.html#)).

-Alternatively, you may launch [binder](https://mybinder.org/) to get a reproducible executable environment immediately in your browser.
+> Alternatively, you may launch [binder](https://mybinder.org/) to get a reproducible executable environment immediately in your browser.
 Simply click the _launch binder_ icon in the upper left corner, or go [here](https://mybinder.org/v2/gh/eotp/workshop-data-science-CODE/master).

+***

+If for any reason you did not attend the workshop, but want to follow along you may create an environment and install all required dependencies on your machine by calling

+`conda env create -f environment.yml`.

+This command creates an environment based on the information provided in the `environment.yml` file.
+Acivate your environment as shown above, then you are ready to go.